fcr3/ncappzoo_analysis/README.md

 ## Includes:

-1. Python Script for Generating JSON and CSV Files based on Github Traffic
+1. Python Script for Generating JSON and CSV Files
-2. Web interface for Viewing/Interacting (In the works)
+2. Jupyter Notebook for Visualizing Trends in Data

 ## Requirements for the Python Script

-Please install the `pandas` library.
-I use this to convert from json to csv :)

-## Web Interface

-Link will be provided by project is done :)
+- Pandas
+- Plotly
+- Scikit-Learn
+- Scipy

 ______